pd2afconverter/pd2afconverter.github.io/pages/examples.md

     </tr>
 </table>

 A comparatively simple case: only one activity corresponds to each protein.
-The incoming default state is "ignorred" and is not reflected in the Activity Flow view (on the right).
+The incoming default state is "ignored" and is not reflected in the Activity Flow view (on the right).

 ### ELK1 signalling